jtonos/jtonos.github.io/content/_index.md

 date: 2022-10-24
 type: landing

 sections:
 - block: resume-biography
     content:
-      # The user's folder name in `content/authors/`
       username: admin
-      # Show a call-to-action button under your biography? (optional)
-      # To link to a file, upload it to your `static/uploads/` folder
     design:
       banner:
-        # Upload a cover image to `assets/media/` folder and reference its filename here (optional)
         filename: lemur_harungana.jpg
       biography:
-        # Customize the CSS style of your biography text (optional)
         style: font-size: 18px; line-height: 1.6; color: #555; font-family: Arial, sans-serif; text-align: justify;

   - block: hero